R v Vaillancourt

 R v Vaillancourt, [1987] 2 S.C.R.
-636, is a landmark case from the Supreme Court of Canada on the constitutionality of the Criminal Code concept of "constructive murder".
+636, is a case from the Supreme Court of Canada on the constitutionality of the Criminal Code concept of "constructive murder".
 The Court raised the possibility that crimes with significant "stigma" attached, such as murder, require proof of the mens rea element of subjective foresight of death, but declined to decide on that basis.
 Instead, they concluded that all crimes require proof of at least objective fault, that the particular provision at issue here did not meet that requirement, and therefore that provision of the Criminal Code for constructive murder was unconstitutional.

 Background

 Yvan Vaillancourt and a friend planned to rob a local pool hall.
 Before the robbery they had agreed to only use knives.
 However, when his friend showed up for the robbery with a gun Vaillancourt made him take the bullets out and place them in his glove.
 Immediately after the robbery took place, Vaillancourt saw his friend go back into the hall where a fight broke out between his friend and a customer.
 In the struggle, the customer was shot with his friend's gun and later died of his wounds.
 Vaillancourt was caught by the police at the scene but his accomplice got away.

 Vaillancourt was charged with murder under s.
 213(d) (now repealed) of the Criminal Code because he was considered an accomplice by operation under s.21(2) of the Code.
 Under s.213(d), a person using a weapon resulting in death while committing a robbery was guilty of murder, regardless of whether death was intended or of knowledge that death was likely to occur.
 He was convicted by a jury at trial, and the conviction was upheld by the Quebec Court of Appeal.

 The issue before the court was whether s.213(d) violated either s.7 or s.11(d) of the Charter.

 Vaillancourt argued that it was a principle of fundamental justice that no accused should be liable for an offence without showing some degree of subjective mens rea.